MikkelEndresen/Synogize_internship/classification/README.md

 - In terms of XAI, it has an inbuilt explainability function using SHAP, but I could not make it work despite utilising the provided code in the docs.
 However, it does have a feature importance function that works.
 - There are inbuilt functinos to calcualte the most common performance metrics and also to calcualte probability thresholds which I found very useful.
 - A drawback with the inbuilt performance metrics is that they seem to be done on a part of the training set.
 I was unable to find the same metrics on the test set after making the predictions.
 Hence, I had to export the table to a pandas df and calculate the various metrics using sklearn.
+- Another drawback is that you cannot select the performance metric.
+It optimises for accuracy and nothing else.

 **Metrics**